 We are offering the units described in this prospectus through the underwriters named below.
-We have entered into an underwriting agreement with Maxim Group LLC, as the representative of the several underwriters named below ("Maxim" or the "Representative"), in connection with this offering.
-Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriters, and the underwriters have severally agreed to purchase, at the public offering price, less the underwriting discounts and commissions, as set forth on the cover page of this prospectus, the number of Units set forth opposite its name below:
+We have entered into an underwriting agreement with Maxim Group LLC as the representative of the several underwriters named below ("Maxim" or the "Representative"), in connection with this offering.
+Maxim is acting as the sole book-running manager in this offering.
+Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriters, and the underwriters have agreed to purchase, at the public offering price, less the underwriting discounts and commissions, as set forth on the cover page of this prospectus, the number of Units set forth opposite its name below.